Skip to main content

 Key Issues to Watch

 Why did PosiGen file for bankruptcy?
 PosiGen faced a convergence of challenges: the residential solar market slowdown, net metering policy changes reducing customer economics, rising interest rates impacting financing costs, and alleged financial misconduct including double-pledging assets and diverting funds.
-The missed July 2025 interest payment triggered Backleverage acceleration, mass layoffs, and ultimately bankruptcy.
+The missed July 2025 interest payment triggered Backleverage acceleration, mass layoffs, and the bankruptcy filing.

 What is a Public Benefit Corporation?
 A Public Benefit Corporation is a corporate form that legally requires directors to consider stakeholder interests—including customers, employees, and communities—alongside shareholder returns.
 PosiGen was organized as a PBC to reflect its mission of providing affordable solar access to underserved, low-income communities.